Gävle Municipality: Whisky

 Mackmyra Whisky in Valbo, a suburb of Gävle, is the only whisky distillery in Sweden.
 Malt whisky is produced since 1999.

+Demographics

+This is a demographic table based on Gävle Municipality's electoral districts in the 2022 Swedish general election sourced from SVT's election platform, in turn taken from SCB official statistics.

+In total there were 78,868 Swedish citizens of voting age resident in the municipality.
+48.9% voted for the left coalition and 49.8% for the right coalition.
+Indicators are in percentage points except population totals and income.

 Politics

 The municipal assembly (kommunfullmäktige) has 65 members, elected for a four-year period.
-The last election was held in September 2018.
+The last election was held in September 2022.
 Eight parties are represented in the assembly.
 The largest party is the Swedish Social Democratic Party which has 21 seats.
-The current chairman of the municipal assembly is the social democrat Eva Aländer, with the current chairman of the municipal executive committee (kommunstyrelsen) is Åsa Wiklund Lång.
+The current chairman of the municipal assembly is the liberal Per-Åke Fredriksson, with the current chairman of the municipal executive committee (kommunstyrelsen) is Åsa Wiklund Lång.

 Education

 The University College of Gävle currently enrolls 12,500 students.

 It offers courses of study at six departments: Business Administration, Education and Psychology, Caring Sciences and Sociology, Humanities and Social Sciences, Mathematics, Natural and Computer Sciences and Technology, and Built Environment.

 Some courses are given in English taught both to visiting students from foreign partner institutions and to Swedish students.